Simple Home Modifications to Make Aging in Place Possible

 Aging in Place Design Tips for Important Rooms in Your Home

 Ideally, a home that is ready for aging in place follows the principles of universal home design.
-The essential rooms of a home — such as the kitchen, bathroom and bedroom — would be on one floor, with rooms that feature an open floor plan for easy mobility.
+The essential rooms of a home — such as the kitchen, bathroom and bedroom — would be on one floor, with rooms that feature an open floor plan, which may require knocking down a wall, for easy mobility.

 Our aging in place checklist highlights to top modifications to make in the main rooms of your home to ensure that you or a loved one can stay safe while living at home.